sjbiaga/pisc/README.md

-And if, for each guarded replication, care is taken of to *stop* each, then the entire program exits; unless prevented by non-exiting - self or mutual - recursive agent calls or unguarded replication.
+And if, for each guarded replication, care is taken of to *stop* each, then the entire program exits; unless prevented by non-exiting - self or mutual - recursive agent invocations or unguarded replication.

 Not part of the original π-calculus, an agent (invocation) expression - unless it is binding in an equation -, may be preceded by a sequence of characters wrapped